-A. Pre-existing Uses and Buildings.
+1. Pre-existing Uses and Buildings.

-Any building permit or Site Development Plan approval issued before the date of adoption of this Section shall remain in effect for the underlying zone that the parcel is located within until a project is granted an SAO designation by the Village Board as set forth in § 305-71.
+Any building permit or Site Development Plan approval issued before the date of adoption of this Section shall remain in effect for the underlying zone that the parcel is located within until a project is granted an SAO designation by the Village Board as set forth in § 305-43.1(E) Eligibility.
 Buildings existing before the date of adoption, or subsequent amendment, of this Section are allowed to expand and modify as permitted under the underlying zoning unless they have previously received an SAO designation.
-Once a parcel receives an SAO designation, the parcel is governed by the use, dimensional and other provisions of the SAO zoning regulations, and SAO zoning replaces the existing zoning.
+Once a parcel receives an SAO designation, the parcel is governed by the use, dimensional and other provisions of the SAO zoning regulations and SAO zoning replaces the existing zoning, but the parcel's development is project specific and limited to the approved Master Development Plan.

-B. Permitted Uses
+2. Permitted Uses

-Any principal use permitted in any district in the Village of Tarrytown or any combination of such uses is a use permitted in the SAO provided the proposed use's Master Development Plan receives a receive a passing score by the Village Board on the SAO Scorecard as described in § 305-71(C).
+Any principal use permitted in any district in the Village of Tarrytown or any combination of such uses is a use permitted in the SAO provided the proposed use's Master Development Plan receives a receive a passing score by the Village Board on the SAO Scorecard as described in § 305-43.1 (I)(3).

-§ 305-73 Density/Development Regulations.
+H. Density/Development Regulations